Study European theatre, vocal arts and dance, and experience Italian culture.

 The school is located within the grounds of the Villa Godiola, the Accademia’s permanent home on a promontory overlooking the walled city of Arezzo.
 Student visits to the elegant opera houses, churches and historic piazzas of the region provide further occasions for performance during some of the programs.

-This summer, the following four courses will be offered:
+During Summer 2017, the following four courses were offered:

 1. Tuscan treasures from Gardens to Grapes - Joyce Hardin